Summary

 10 total

-Pull&Bear's headquarters in Narón, Spain, is designed for energy efficiency, consuming 30% less electricity than conventional offices.
-Additionally, the brand has implemented eco-efficient store designs to reduce energy consumption.
+The brand's headquarters in Narón, Spain, is designed for energy efficiency, using 30% less electricity than conventional offices.
+However, there is limited information on the adoption of renewable energy across its broader operations.

-The brand has achieved PEFC/FSC certification for its plastic bags, indicating some commitment to sustainable materials.
-However, it lacks broader environmental and quality certifications, suggesting limited adherence to recognized sustainability standards.
+The brand has achieved PEFC/FSC certification for its plastic bags, reflecting some commitment to sustainable materials.
+However, it lacks broader environmental and quality certifications, suggesting a need for more comprehensive adherence to recognized sustainability standards.